Right to Manage vs Collective Enfranchisement

 In this guide we’ll explain how each right works, the benefits of each, and when they apply, so you can make an informed decision about whether either is suitable for yourhow to buy your freehold situation.
 We’ll also look at some common questions related to the topic to help you get all the key information you need to make your choice.

-Right to Manage vs Enfranchisement
+Right to Manage (RTM) vs Collective Enfranchisement

 If you own a flat, you have individual rights, defined in your lease but many people do not know that you also have collective rights over your building, defined in law.